 Before taking this medicine

-You should not use this medicine if you are allergic to penicillin.
+You should not use penicillin G potassium if you are allergic to penicillin.
 Tell your doctor if you have ever had an allergic reaction to a cephalosporin antibiotic such as Ceftin, Cefzil, Omnicef, Keflex, and others.

 To make sure penicillin G potassium is safe for you, tell your doctor if you have: